microsoft/TypeScript-Handbook/pages/Functions.md

 # Rest Parameters

 Required, optional, and default parameters all have one thing in common: they're about talking about one parameter at a time.
 Sometimes, you want to work with multiple parameters as a group, or you may not know how many parameters a function will ultimately take.
-In JavaScript, you can work with the arguments direction using the {{arguments}} variable that is visible inside every function body.
+In JavaScript, you can work with the arguments direction using the `arguments` variable that is visible inside every function body.

 In TypeScript, you can gather these arguments together into a variable: